CumulusNetworks/docs/content/cumulus-netq-43/Installation-Management/Install-NetQ/In‌stall-NetQ-Agents.md

 toc: 4
 ---

-After installing the NetQ software, you should install the NetQ {{<version>}} Agents on each switch you want to monitor.
+After installing the NetQ software, you should install the NetQ Agents on each switch you want to monitor.
 You can install NetQ Agents on switches and servers running:

 - Cumulus Linux 3.7.12 and later
 - SONiC 202012 and later